Caught unawares: The night the Russian floods came

 By Andrey Kuzmin

-KRYMSK, Russia Aziza Azimova went to bed at the same time as usual on Friday, watched television for a while and then turned out the light, unconcerned about the rain teeming down outside.
+KRYMSK, Russia, July 10 Aziza Azimova went to bed at the same time as usual on Friday, watched television for a while and then turned out the light, unconcerned about the rain teeming down outside.

 The lamp had flickered a little and she got up to glance outside.
 Floods have been a hazard before in town.
 But no water was pooling in her garden and she went back to bed.